EricBrown3/pipelines/update/WORK.md

+---

+STORY as a user, I want stage functions to recieve stage keys in execution order and the current index

+---

 STORY everyone want tests
   TASK add jest

----

-STORY as a developer, I want async different concurrency models: any or all

-  tests!
 ---

 STORY as a developer, I want to compose execution data "WithWorldState"